 you make any required changes to your documents,

-Once CTCT has accepted your credit for transfer,
+Once CTCT has accepted your credit for transfer and your tax credit certificate has been issued,

 we will match you with a qualified credit buyer.